thiagothomas/marl/README.md

 - **KL Divergence** (primary): Measures policy distribution difference
 - **Cross-Entropy**: Negative log-likelihood of observed actions
 - **Mean Action Distance**: Simple action matching

+### Latency Reporting

+In addition to accuracy, the CLI demo and recognition scripts now report how many observations were required to lock onto the correct goals and team assignments (goal/team/joint lock-in).
+Use these ratios (e.g., `goal lock-in: 12/30`) to judge convergence speed under the obstacle maze.

+### Command Cheat Sheet

+- `pip install -r requirements.txt` – install the Python dependencies (PyTorch, Gymnasium, NumPy, PyQt6) into your active environment.
+- `python train.py --episodes 5000 [--device cuda]` – train the four corner-reaching policies.
+Training still samples random non-obstacle starting cells so the policies generalise across corridors.
+- `python recognize.py --episodes 5000 --scenario 0 [--metric kl_divergence]` – run all recognition scenarios sequentially using the deterministic multi-agent spawn presets (Scenario 0 ≡ Scenarios 1–3 back-to-back).
+Individual scenarios are: 1 = two teams / one agent per team, 2 = two teams / two agents each, 3 = same as 1 with noisy policies.
+- `python demo.py --episodes 5000 --mode full` – console “story mode” that (re)trains if checkpoints are missing, shows the visual step-through, and finishes with the recognition summary.
+Use `--mode visualize` or `--mode recognize` to run a single phase.
+- `python incremental_recognition.py` – interactive CLI that replays a scenario step-by-step, printing obstacles, spawn presets, observations, and latency after each action.
+- `python visualizer_gui.py --episodes 5000` – launch the PyQt GUI with the obstacle-aware board, deterministic spawn preset, confidence bars, and latency panel.
+You can select a different preset or team sizing from the configuration dialog when prompted.

+Tip: to experiment with additional deterministic start states, either extend `envs.DEFAULT_INITIAL_POSITION_PRESETS` or instantiate `MultiAgentGridWorld(..., initial_agent_positions=[])` in your own driver script.

 ### Example Recognition Output